Click on logo for information about DC Metro Theatre Arts.

 Cue Recording Studios in Falls Church, Va. is a great professional venue to record voice demo tapes for actors in northern Virginia.

-Emma Earnest, a student of Cheryl Felicia Rhoads, and Cheryl Rhoads herself filmed scenes in 2009 for Director Ron Newcomb's new independent movie from Opening Act Productions titled "The Fellow's Hip: Rise of the Gamers," which will be released in theaters in late fall 2010.
+Emma Earnest, a student of Cheryl Felicia Rhoads, and Cheryl Rhoads herself filmed scenes in 2009 for Director Ron Newcomb's independent movie from Opening Act Productions titled "The Fellow's Hip: Rise of the Gamers," which is now available on Netflix.
 Click on the poster above to see the movie web site.

 Artistic Venues serving National Capital Region